open-ce/open-ce/doc/README.cuda_support.md

 ## NCCL

-NCCL (pronounced "Nickel") is a stand-alone library of standard collective communication routines for GPUs, implementing all-reduce, all-gather, reduce, broadcast, and reduce-scatter.
+NCCL (pronounced "Nickel") is a stand-alone library of standard collective communication routines for NVIDIA GPUs, implementing all-reduce, all-gather, reduce, broadcast, and reduce-scatter.
 Pytorch and TensorFlow utilize NCCL when CUDA support is enabled.
 NCCL is now open source and fetched for build automatically.